Wedding Planner Salary: A Day in the Life, Skills, Education, & Career Guide - Cheese Wedding Cake Shop

 Managing Client Expectations

-Managing client expectations can be a delicate dance, as you'll need to balance their desires with what's realistic, given their budget and timeline.
+Managing client expectations can be a delicate dance, as you must balance their desires with what's realistic, given their budget and timeline.

-You'll also encounter strong emotions from not just the couple but also their families and friends, who may have differing opinions on how the event should unfold.
+You'll also encounter strong emotions not just from the couple but also from their families and friends, who may have differing opinions on how the event should unfold.

 As a wedding planner, your role is to bring everyone together in harmony while creating an unforgettable day.